josdejong/jsoneditor/docs/api.md

   Provide a custom version of the [Ace editor](http://ace.c9.io/) and use this instead of the version that comes embedded with JSONEditor.
 Only applicable when `mode` is `code`.

+  Note that when using the minimalist version of JSONEditor (which has Ace excluded), JSONEditor will try to load the Ace plugins `ace/mode/json` and `ace/ext/searchbox`.
+These plugins must be loaded beforehand or be available in the folder of the Ace editor.

 - `{Object} ajv`

   Provide a custom instance of [ajv](https://github.com/epoberezkin/ajv), the